palantir/policy-bot/README.md

 A sample configuration file is provided at `config/policy-bot.example.yml`.
 Certain values may also be set by environment variables; these are noted in the comments in the sample configuration file.
+By default, the environment variables for server values are prefixed with `POLICYBOT_` (e.g.
+`POLICYBOT_PORT`).
+This prefix can be overridden by setting the `POLICYBOT_ENV_PREFIX` environment variable.

 ### GitHub App Configuration